Title: Graduate Program Director and Professor of Marketing

 Dr. David Brinberg is currently the R.O.
 Goodykoontz Professor of Marketing and Professor of Psychology at Virginia Tech.
 He received his PhD in social psychology from the University of Illinois.
 He is formerly President of Division 23 of the American Psychological Association, Society for Consumer Psychology, past founder and director of the Sloan Foundation Forest Industries Center.
 He has extensive experience in the areas of social marketing, research methodology, decision making, and health communication.
 He has published or edited 5 books, over 50 publications in a wide range of peer-reviewed journals, including Journal of Consumer Research, Journal of Marketing, Journal of Consumer Psychology, Journal of Public Policy and Marketing, and Journal of Personality and Social Psychology.
 He also has received funding for his work from sponsors that include the Sloan Foundation, the Kellogg Foundation, and the Forest Service at the USDA.

-Title: Prof. of Marketing, Sonny Merryman Inc. Prof. in Business, Director of Ph.D. in Exec.
+Title: Sonny Merryman Inc. Prof. in Business and Prof. of Marketing, Founding Director of Ph.D.
+Program in Exec.
 Business Research

 Title: Assistant Professor